trendmicro/cloudone-community/Workload-Security/Integration/aws-python-amazon-inspector-integration-v2/README.md

 2. You must enable [Amazon Inspector](https://docs.aws.amazon.com/inspector/latest/user/getting_started_tutorial.html) in your AWS account.

-3. You need to [Create an SNS Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-configuring.html) you want to send the report (both the vulnerability report and the auto assigned report) to.
+3. You need to accept the invitation send to your email to subscribe to the sns notification.

 4. Generate the [API Key](https://cloudone.trendmicro.com/docs/identity-and-account-management/c1-api-key/) from Cloud One.